BayernLB sues Ecclestone for damages over Formula One sale

 “When the bank’s stake in Formula One was sold in 2005 and 2006 a board member was bribed.
 The sales contract was not negotiated, but it was finalised at terms dictated by Mr. Ecclestone, which were disadvantageous for the bank,” the spokesman added.

-Ecclestone, who is travelling in Russia at the moment, was not immediately available for comment.
+Ecclestone, who is traveling in Russia at the moment, was not immediately available for comment.

 BayernLB had originally demanded up to $400 million from Ecclestone alone, according to financial sources.